s3curitybug/similarity-uniform-fuzzy-hash/README.md

   <p align="center"><img src="readme-media/insidepdf-1.png" width=800/></p>

   The image is not detected in any format inside any document.
-However, if the PDF object that stores the image is extracted to a file (Lenna.pdfobj), it is detected inside Doc_Lenna.pdf, Doc_Lenna_Big.pdf and Doc_Lenna_Swap.pdf.
+However, if the PDF object that stores the image is extracted to a file (Lenna.pdfobj), it is detected inside Doc_Lenna.pdf, Doc_Lenna_Big.pdf and Doc_Lenna_Swap.pdf, and not detected inside Doc_No_Lenna.pdf.
 So image detection inside PDF is possible.

   * `Html`: Contains 9 HTML files, extracted from the following URLs: